ros2-gbp/generate_parameter_library-release/README.md

 you will get the error

-`Setting parameter failed: Invalid length '3' for parameter 'admittance.damping_ratio'.
-Required equal to: 6`
+`Setting parameter failed: Length of parameter 'admittance.damping_ratio' is 3 but must be equal to 6`

 If you try to load a yaml file with missing required parameters